zdar/elan2mqtt/README.md

 Note: all connected devices must be defined on eLan

-# Hass.IO
+# Hass.IO (Home Assistant)
-Copy elan2mqtt directory into Hass addons directory
+Manual - Copy elan2mqtt directory into Hass addons directory Automatic - Add https://github.com/zdar/elan2mqtt as a new repository and install

 # Standalone
 Use python to run main.py (check command line arguments)